SHOWMINI/Visitor_Detection/README.md

-# INDIAN SERVERS Visitor Detection and Object Counter OpenCV Project using Python
+# Visitor Detection and Object Counter OpenCV Project using Python

 <b>This is a visitor in our shop detector built using python and opencv module.</b>

 Hi everyone!
 Here is my #opencv #python project on #visitor detection and object counter.
-I've done this project as a #contest in #indianservers - Software Development Company.!
-Thanks to #saisathish sir.!

 Following steps to build this project:
 <ul>